antonscheffer/excel2collections/README.md

 # excel2collections
-Oracle APEX process type plugin to load an Excel file into an APEX collection
+Oracle APEX process type plugin to load an Excel file into an APEX collection.
+Supported formats are XLSX, XSL, XML 2003 and CSV.
 ## Usage
 - Just import the plugin into a application
 - and on a page with a File Browse item